Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{section:related_work} summarizes the related work.
-Next, Section~\ref{section:dataset} introduces the constructed CAMO++ dataset.
-Section~\ref{section:benchmark} then reports benchmark suite and evaluation of baselines on the newly constructed dataset.
-Finally, Section~\ref{section:conclusion} draws the conclusion and paves the way for future work.
+Section~\ref{section:related_work} summarizes related work.
+Next, Section~\ref{section:dataset} introduces the newly constructed CAMO++ dataset.
+Section~\ref{section:method} presents our proposed CFL framework for camouflaged instance segmentation.
+Section~\ref{section:benchmark} presents the benchmark suite and the results of our evaluation of baselines on the newly constructed dataset.
+Finally, Section~\ref{section:conclusion} summarizes the key points and mentions future work.